alexnarvais/docs/EMQX/emqx_servers.md

        ```shell
        sudo systemctl start emqx
        ```
-    4. Access the EMQX dashboard and reset the default login password by using the domain name or IP address of the host where EMQX is being configured, using the url below:
+    4. Access the EMQX dashboard with the default login password by using the domain name or IP address of the host where EMQX is being configured, using the url below:

        > **http://EMQX-Server-IP-Address:18083/**

        > default username = admin
          default password = public
-         new password = <one_extra_rich_capital_cat>

-       **NOTE 1**: An alternative way of resetting the password is by using the EMQX command line.
-There exist some issues at the current version with some special characters.
-The command line will accept the special character, but when using the password to access the dashboard, the password is not accepted.
-       ```shell
-       emqx ctl admins passwd admin <one_extra_rich_capital_cat>
-       ```
-       **NOTE 2**: Only login with the updated credentials on the first node in the cluster, for the remaining nodes just verify the EMQX dashboard is accessible.
-The password only needs to be reset on the first node, once the remaining nodes join the cluster, the credentials will be propagated to the nodes.
+       **NOTE**: Skip the password reset prompt.

 14. Edit the main EMQX broker configuration file using the following command:
     ```shell